mars0i/popco/README.md

 other purposes allowed only with permission from the author.
-The overall conception and much of the code for POPCO are by Marshall Abrams, but many parts of POPCO are by Paul Thagard and his collaborators on COHERE, with extensive modifications by M.A.
-Kristen Hammack made significant contributions to POPCO.
+The overall conception and much of the code for POPCO are by Marshall Abrams, but many parts of POPCO are by Paul Thagard and his collaborators on COHERE, with extensive modifications by Marshall Abrams.
+Kristen Hammack also made significant contributions to POPCO.
 See the acknowledgements section of the article listed below for a list of others whose help was very important.

 POPCO is a framework for agent-based simulations in which agents’